 Background

 According to the Regional Haze Rule, each state must submit a SIP to the U.S. Environmental Protection Agency (EPA) by July 2021.
 The shared goal of these SIPs is to protect and improve visibility in 156 federally designated national parks and wilderness areas (i.e., Class I Areas) in the United States with the long-term goal of attaining natural visibility conditions in each Class I Area by 2064.
 These SIPs are the second round of plans to be submitted under the Regional Haze Rule and, as such, they address continued progress toward that goal during a 10-year planning period (2018-2028).
+In certain situations when a state does not submit its SIP or its SIP does not fully comply with the Regional Haze Rule, or if a state requests it, EPA can step in and develop a Federal Implementation Plan (FIP).
+Additionally, EPA can develop FIPs to address regional haze in tribal areas if the Administrator determines it appropriate.

 Additionally, tribes have the option to apply for “treatment in the same manner as a state” (TAS) status for the purpose of developing their own TIPs.
-This is optional and left to the discretion of the tribes, and if a tribe elects to create a TIP, then many of the provisions in the Regional Haze Rule would apply.
-In certain situations when states fail to submit their SIPs or if their SIPs do not fully comply with the Regional Haze Rule, EPA can step in and develop a Federal Implementation Plan (FIP).
-Additionally, EPA can develop FIPs to address regional haze in tribal areas if the Administrator determines it appropriate.
+This is optional and left to the discretion of the tribes, and if a tribe elects to create a TIP, then certain provisions in the Regional Haze Rule could apply.
+In situations when a tribe could adopt a TIP but does not, or if there are emission sources on tribal lands without TAS status, then the EPA may choose to adopt a FIP for those tribal lands.
+Certain factors may be considered when making the decision to develop a TIP, such as cultural and traditional practices, the protection of historic, sacred, and cultural resources, and impacts to air quality in general.

 Regional Haze Planning in the West